bioinf/Sibelia/SIBELIA.md

 Condensed means that only bifurcations in the graph are plotted and non-branching paths are collapsed into a single edge.
 Blue edges are generated from positive strand and red edges are from negative strand respectively.
-Note that this graph is generated for K = min(Kn, MinimumBlockSize) where Kn is the value of K used for the last stage (see section "Fine tuning").
+Note that this graph is generated for K = min(Kn, MinimumBlockSize) or for value of "--lastk" cmd parameter if it is set, where Kn is the value of K used for the last stage (see section "Fine tuning").

 Fine tuning
 ===========